sartography/spiffworkflow_website/content/pages/features.md

 ![Timer Video](../../images/features/timer.gif)

 ### Messages - Listening to the World
 Service Tasks are how SpiffWorkflow speaks to the world; messages are how SpiffWorkflow listens.
 Message Events allow you to start new processes, cancel existing processes, or pause and wait for some external communication.
+Learn more in [our article on Messages](/posts/deep_dives/messages).

 > "We told our finance software to fire off an API call to SpiffWorkflow whenever a payment is processed.
 Then SpiffWorkflow does all the legwork of communicating to people via their preferred system -- email, phone, Slack, text -- and it creates the paper trail so there is a record of what went down ..."